baltimorenode/mega-nodesign/README.md

 This function changes a color value in the frame buffer.
 Row is 1<>24.
 Col is 1<>48.
 Bright is not currently implemented so any byte value will do.
 Color is any value like a Color Constant.

 Clear_Screen():
-This function changes all the color values in the masks to BLACK
+This function changes all the color values in the frame buffer to BLACK

 Load_Logo():
-This function updates the frame buffer with a copy of the Baltimore Node logo.
+This function updates the frame buffer with a copy of the Baltimore Node logo that is stored in the EEPROM.
 Please note that the right most 22 columns are not changed by this function.

 Put_Char(row, col, letter, color):
 Puts a 5x8 pixel font image of color into the frame buffer based on the 3 row by 8 column font of letter.
+The background of the text is BLACK.

 Put_String(row, col, text, len, color):
 Puts a series of 5x8 pixel font images of color into the frame buffer.
 There is a 1 column space between each letter in the string.
-Supports C’ish style string, there is no NULL character termination, so len is only the number of characters.
+Supports C’ish style string, there is no NULL character termination in text, so len is only the number of characters.